 Make sure to also wander through the narrow streets of the Old Quarter, where there are many smaller temples, morish Vietnamese street food and shops and stalls where you can haggle for everything from clothes and jewellery to local artwork.

-A trip to Vietnam wouldn’t be complete with visiting Halong Bay, a mesmerising landscape of over 1,600 limestone rock formations rising from the sea.
-Whilst accessible as a day tour from Hanoi, we recommend an overnight stay on a traditional junk boat to properly do it justice, making sure you wake early enough to catch the sunrise!
+A trip to Vietnam wouldn’t be complete without visiting Halong Bay, a mesmerising seascape of over 1,600 limestone rock formations rising from emerald waters.
+Whilst accessible as a day tour from Hanoi, we recommend an overnight Halong Bay Cruise to properly do it justice, making sure you wake early enough to catch the sunrise!

 350 km north west of Hanoi is the small mountain town of Sapa, surrounded by rice paddies in narrow terraces, that climb the steep hillsides like giant steps.
 Several ethnic tribal groups live in the region and welcome visitors to share their traditions.
-Our 4 day private tour to Sapa includes an overnight rail journey from Hanoi and a cable car ride up Mount Fansipan, the country’s highest peak.
+Our 4 day private Sapa by Train tour includes an overnight rail journey from Hanoi and a cable car ride up Mount Fansipan, the country’s highest peak.

 Saigon & The South

 Whilst the name of Vietnam’s largest metropolis was officially changed to Ho Chi Minh City in the 1970s, many residents still refer to the former capital as Saigon.

 Much of the city centre architecture reflects the country’s colonial past, with tree-lined boulevards and several buildings modelled on those in Paris, including the impressive Ho Chi Minh City Hall and twin-towered Notre Dame Cathedral Basilica of Saigon.
 More recently glass and metal skyscrapers have been built, including Landmark 81 which was completed in 2018 and is taller than Malaysia’s Petronas Towers.